-- 1. includes provisions to protect occupants over protracted periods from the hazards resulting from accident conditions - 2. is equipped with adequate facilities to allow extended operating periods
+- 1. includes provisions to protect occupants over protracted periods from the hazards resulting from DBAs and DECs - 2. is equipped with adequate facilities to allow extended operating periods

-The ESC shall include a SPDS similar to those in the MCR and in the SCR.
+The emergency response facility shall include a SPDS similar to those in the MCR and in the SCR.

-Information about the radiological conditions in the plant and its immediate surroundings, and about meteorological conditions in the vicinity of the plant, shall be accessible from the ESC.
+Information about the radiological conditions in the plant and its immediate surroundings, and about meteorological conditions in the vicinity of the plant, shall be accessible from the ERF.

-The design provides emergency support facilities which include a technical support center and an onsite ESC.
+The design provides emergency support facilities which include a technical support center and an onsite emergency response facility

-The technical support centre (TSC) will provide the following functions:
+The TSC will provide the following functions:

-- provide technical support and plant management to plant operation personnel during emergency conditions - handle peripheral duties and communication not directly related to reactor manipulations in order to relieve the burden of reactor operators during emergency conditions - prevent congestion in the control rooms

-• perform emergency support functions until the emergency support center is functional
+- provide technical support and plant management to plant operation personnel during emergency conditions - handle peripheral duties and communication not directly related to reactor manipulations in order to relieve the burden of reactor operators during emergency conditions - prevent congestion in the control rooms - perform emergency support functions until the emergency response facility is functional